 M92.52 Juvenile osteochondrosis of tibia and fibula, left leg

-Infrapatellar pain in an adolescent athlete undergoing a rapid growth spurt is OSD, patellar tendinosis, or Sinding-Larsen-Johansson syndrome.
+Infrapatellar pain in an adolescent athlete is most commonly OSD, patellar tendinosis, or Sinding-Larsen-Johansson syndrome.

 Sign up for a 10-day FREE Trial now and receive full access to all content.